leonardo329cf/NoteAppBackend/README.md

 ```

 * Go to Spring Tool Suite 4:
 Click on File/Open Projects from File System
 Select the folder you cloned

 Run configuration
 Arguments
 On "VM arguments" paste: -Djava.security.egd=file:/dev/./urandom

-The default port is the 8080, you can configure local.port in the NoteAppBackend/src/main/resources/application-test.properties
+The default port is the 8080, you can configure local.port in the:
+NoteAppBackend/src/main/resources/application-test.properties

 Right click on /src/main/java/com/leonardocardozo/notesappbackend/NoteAppBackendApplication.java
-and Run as Springboot App
+Run as Springboot App

 * Open Postman:
 Go to import and find NoteAppBackend folder and select "NoteApp test.postman_collection.json"
 Go to Note App Test -> User class related tests -> findAll
 Click in "Send"

 ## Running the tests

 The folders "xxxx class related tests" use the same mocked data, and they will interfere with each other.
 * On Postman:
 You can run the folders:
 User class related tests
-Restart the application
+Restart the note application
 Note class related tests
-Restart the application
+Restart the note application
 Contribution class related tests
-Restart the application
+Restart the note application

 ## Built With